 Some medicines or drugs are not safe if taken together – the interaction could cause increased, dangerous levels, or it could stop one or both of the drugs from working.
 Other drug interactions are less dangerous but still need to be taken seriously.
 If levels of one drug are affected, you may need to change the dose you take.
 This must only be done on the advice of your HIV doctor.

 A list of drugs, known to have interactions with nevirapine, should be included in the leaflet that comes in the packaging with nevirapine.
 Tell your doctor if you are taking any of these drugs, and other drugs that are not on the list.

 You should not take nevirapine with St John's wort.

 Nevirapine may reduce the effectiveness of some hormonal contraceptives (such as the pill, patches or an implant).
-If you are using this type of contraceptive to prevent pregnancy you should talk to your doctor about using an additional or different type of contraception.
+If you are using this type of contraceptive to prevent pregnancy you should talk to your doctor about changing either your anti-HIV drugs or your type of contraception.

 Can I take nevirapine in pregnancy?

 There are other things which are important to your health and HIV care, and which you and your doctor may take into account when making decisions about your treatment.
 For example, if you are considering having a baby.

 Nevirapine is not recommended for women who want to get pregnant, or who are pregnant, but there are other options.
 If you are planning to have a baby or think there is the possibility you might get pregnant, talk to your doctor about which drug combination would be best for you.